-SIUE is a nationally recognized university that provides students with a high-quality, affordable education that prepares them for successful careers and lives of purpose.
+SIUE is a nationally recognized university that provides students with a high-quality, affordable education that prepares them for successful careers and lives of purpose to shape a changing world.
 Built on the foundation of a broad-based liberal education, and enhanced by hands-on research and real-world experiences, the academic preparation SIUE students receive equips them to thrive in the global marketplace and make our communities better places to live.

 Situated on 2,660 acres of beautiful woodland atop the bluffs overlooking the natural beauty of the Mississippi River’s rich bottom land and only a short drive from downtown St. Louis, the SIUE campus is home to a diverse student body of more than 14,000.

 SIUE awards degrees in undergraduate and graduate programs encompassing the arts, sciences, nursing, education, health, human behavior, business and engineering.
-The Schools of Dental Medicine and Pharmacy award doctor’s first professional degrees in dental medicine (DMD) and pharmacy (PharmD).
-Doctoral degrees are available in nursing practice and educational leadership.
-Cooperative PhD programs in history, engineering science and computer engineering are offered with SIU Carbondale.
+The Schools of Dental Medicine and Pharmacy award first-professional doctoral degrees in dental medicine (DMD) and pharmacy (PharmD).

-The School of Business and the accountancy programs are accredited by the Association to Advance Collegiate Schools of Business International, representing the highest standard of achievement for business schools worldwide.
-The Princeton Review lists SIUE as one of the top 295 business schools in the U.S. for the tenth consecutive year.
+- The School of Business and the accountancy programs are accredited by the Association to Advance Collegiate Schools of Business International, representing the highest standard of achievement for business schools worldwide.
+The Princeton Review lists SIUE as one of the top 294 business schools in the U.S. for the 11th consecutive year.
 Undergraduate and graduate degrees are offered in accounting, computer management and information systems, economics, finance, management and marketing.